damianhakert/damianhakert.github.io/source/handbook/index.html.md

 **Video Chats**

 1. Use video calls if you find yourself going back and forth in an issue/via email or over chat.
-1. Having pets, children, significant others, friends and family visible during video chats is encouraged.
+1. Having pets, children, significant others, friends, and family visible during video chats is encouraged.
 If they are human, ask them to wave at your remote team member to say "Hi".